 Use kitchen scissors to cut the pepper and onion strands a couple times.
 I underestimated the importance of this step but if you skip it, it is literally one giant never ending strand 🙂

-- 1/2 sweet onion, spiralized with blade A
+- 1/2 red onion, spiralized with blade A

 - 2 tablespoons avocado oil

 - 1/8 cup pine nuts, toasted